Computer-Programming-B/Magic8Ball/README.md

 Suggested steps to get started
 ------------------------------
-1. You will need two `import` statements
+1. You will need two `import` statements at the top of the program
 ```python
 import turtle
 from random import *
 ```
 2. Add code to create the look of your 8 ball or other design.  will write a very large 8.
 3. Move the code that draws your design to it's own function
 4. Ask the user to enter their questions using the `textinput` function and store the question in a variable
- 4. Display a random answer useing the the `write` function
+5. Display a random answer useing the the `write` function
- 5. Write a while loop that continues to allow the user to ask questions until they indicate that they are done
+6. Write a while loop that continues to allow the user to ask questions until they indicate that they are done
+7. You may find the `turtle.clearscreen()` function helpful in erasing the previous answer